 Macroeconomic conditions impact both our customers and our suppliers.
-Job growth in the U.S. was stagnated and unemployment was at historically high levels during the Great Recession; however, in recent years, the unemployment rate has improved to pre-recession levels.
+Job growth in the United States has remained relatively slow during the past five years; however, towards the end of fiscal 2015 and continuing through fiscal 2016, the unemployment rate has improved to pre-recession levels.
 Moreover, the United States government continues to operate under historically large deficits and debt burden.
-Continued distress in global credit markets, business failures, inflation, foreign exchange rate fluctuations, significant geo-political conflicts, continued volatility in energy prices and other factors continue to affect the global economy.
+Continued distress in global credit markets, business failures, significant geo-political conflicts, continued volatility in energy prices and other factors continue to affect the global economy.
 Moreover, rising energy prices could impact our merchandise distribution, commercial delivery, utility and product costs.
 Over the short term, such factors could positively impact our business.
 Over a longer period of time, all of these macroeconomic and geo-political conditions could adversely affect our sales growth, margins and overhead, which could adversely affect our financial condition and operations.